dpryan79/bison/README.md

 ##Changes

+###0.2.5
+  *  Added --genome-size option to a number of the tools.
+Many of the bison programs need to read the genome into memory.
+By default, 3 gigabases worth of memory are allocated for that and the size increased as needed.
+For smaller genomes, this wasted space.
+For larger genomes, the constant reallocation of space could seriously slow things down.
+Consequently, this option was added to any tool that reads the genome into memory.
+It's convenient to overestimate this slightly, so if your genome is 3.8 gigabases, then just use 4000000000 as the genome size.

 ###0.2.4
   *  Fixed an off-by-one error in bison_mbias.
 Also, at some point 1-methylation percentage started getting calculated.
 That's been fixed.